mh-pedro/Curso_em_video_python_mundo/README.md

 # Curso em video python
-This is a repository made to place the exercises done in the Video Course python curse.
+This is a repository made to contain the python exercises done in the Video in Course.